VerseGroup/SchoolVerse-api/README.md

 ## How To Run
 1. Ensure you are running the latest version of python
 2. Enter the directory for the project either by using 'cd' or by using your prefered programming software
-3. Open and enter a virtual environment
+3. Open and enter a virtual environment, install dependencies with either
+### METHOD 1
 ~~~
 pip install virtualenv
 ~~~